n1ckfg/PilencerCam/README.txt

-Pilencer is an RPi camera app that sends a start command when it detects motion, and a stop command after a timeout.
+RPi camera app that sends a 1 over OSC when it detects motion and a 0 after a timeout.
+Perfect for silencing loud gallery installations.
 Based on the work of @jvcleave and @orgicus.

 Pilencer can use Bonjour (aka Zeroconf) to send OSC without configuring IP addresses.